 I recently went on my second food tour through the Taste of San Miguel.
 The Taco & Tequila is a food tasting and cultural walking tour held in the evenings two days a week.
 Private tours can be arranged on other nights.
 Highlights of the tour for me was finding some new casual spots that I had not been to before.
 These included Don Taco y Tequila at Hernandez Macias #83.
 This is fun spot with a contemporary design.
 I really enjoyed trying my first sotol, a cousin of tequila and mezcal.

-I normally don’t eat street food, but if you want to try it, Andy’s Tacos near the corner of Insurgentes and Hidalgo is considered one of the best in town.
+I normally don’t eat street food due to health safety concerns, but if you want to try it, Andy’s Tacos near the corner of Insurgentes and Hidalgo is considered one of the best in town.
 The owners went to culinary school and the are very clean in their preparation.
 The tacos al pastor were very good!
 Our last stop was the Cantina el Cucu, Insurgentes #39, which has been a popular San Miguel casual bar since 1953.
 The tequila we tried there was very good.
 Vail, our guide was excellent.
 I highly recommend that you request her and try one of their tours.

 On a recent trip I went back to the casual El Correo for Mexican specialities at Correo 21-23.
 I had not been in several years, but enjoyed my meal with a local friend.

 Berlin Bar & Bistro at Umaran #19 is a small bar and restaurant that is popular with the gringos in town.
 They often feature art exhibitions by local artists.
 You can go early and enjoy drink specials.
 I went on my last trip and enjoyed eating some great fish tacos at the bar with a group of local friends.